SHISLER671/WeddingWebsite/docs/IMPORT_CHECKLIST.md

 \`\`\`bash
 cd "/Users/ipan/Desktop/working website/WeddingWebsite2026"
-node scripts/import-guest-list-simple.js MASTERGUESTLIST.csv
+node scripts/sync-invited-guests-with-csv.js
 \`\`\`

-**What the script does:**
+**What the sync script does:**
-1. ✅ Imports/updates guests in the `invited_guests` table from your CSV
+1. ✅ Reads all guests from `MASTERGUESTLIST.csv`
-2. ✅ Syncs `rsvps.guest_name` to match `invited_guests.guest_name` where emails match
+2. ✅ Adds new guests to `invited_guests` table
-3. ✅ Preserves all existing RSVP data (attendance, guest_count, dietary_restrictions, etc.)
+3. ✅ Updates existing guests if name, email, or party size changed
+4. ✅ Removes guests from database that are no longer in CSV
+5. ✅ Sets `source` field to `@MASTERGUESTLIST.csv`
+6. ✅ Ensures exact match between CSV and database

 **Expected output:**
 \`\`\`